Attention 2020, 2021, and 2022 veterinary graduates with student loans!

 What if I’m still not sure what I should be doing with my student loans?

 If you don’t know which repayment plan you’re in, find out!
 We see many recent graduates using repayment plans that are not the most beneficial for them.
 Download your student aid data file from studentloans.gov, upload it into the VIN Foundation My Student Loans tool, and check your repayment plan.
 If your repayment plan shows “forbearance” or something other than an income-driven plan, then reach out to your loan servicer to request your repayment details.
 If possible, request some kind of confirmation of the repayment plan you’re in and when that repayment period started for each loan.

 If you have already selected an income-driven repayment plan, be sure to review your anniversary date.
 This is when you’ll be due to recertify your income information next to satisfy the income-driven repayment requirements.
-The pandemic forbearance benefits have pushed ALL income-driven renewal dates to no sooner than July 2023.
+UPDATE: The pandemic forbearance benefits have pushed ALL income-driven renewal dates, aka) “Anniversary Date”, to no sooner than six months after the pandemic forbearance benefits end.
 You may even see a date that is further out than that – which is great if your payment is low or zero.
-If your renewal date shows a date before July 2023, then you can keep adding a year to it until it is greater than July 2023, per the language on the extension.
+If your renewal date shows a date before about February 2024 , then you can keep adding a year to it until it is greater than February 2024, per the language on the extension.
 If your income has decreased since you last applied for an income-driven repayment plan, then you can (and should) submit new documentation to have your payment decreased prior to the end of the pandemic forbearance benefits.

 If you have not yet picked a repayment plan since graduation, then apply for an income-driven repayment plan.
 Use a Direct Consolidation Loan to take advantage of the special April 19th announcement details as part of your income-driven application; you may even earn additional forgiveness time if you have older loans that were in repayment before veterinary school.